elainewskong/cam-frames-bertopic/README.md

 This repository contains the replication code and documentation for the study:

-> **"Cultural and Linguistic Frames in Online Cancer-Related CAM Discourse: A Topic Modeling Study of Chinese Language Communities"** > *Target Journal: Information Processing & Management (IPM)*
+> **"Epistemic Validation in Chinese-Language Cancer CAM Discourse: Information Frames from YouTube Comments"** > *Target Journal: Aslib Journal of Information Management*

 This project analyzes Chinese-language YouTube comments related to cancer and Complementary and Alternative Medicine (CAM).
 It employs a **human-in-the-loop topic modeling pipeline** (BERTopic) to identify how health information is processed, evaluated, and framed across cultural boundaries.